enriquezrene/pico-placa-predictor/README.md

 The main class of this application is `PicoPlacaPredictor` which has the `canBeOnTheRoad(String licensePlateAsString, String date, String time)` method to validate if a license plate can/can't be on the road.

-- ***licensePlate*** The method expects a valid license plate, the unique restriction is the last char should be a number, otherwise you'll retrieve an exception.
+- ***licensePlate*** The method expects a valid license plate, the unique restriction is the last char should be a number otherwise you'll retrieve an exception.
 - ***date*** should follow the format dd-MM-yyyy
 - ***time*** should follow the format hh:mm

 The test class `PicoPlacaPredictorTest` has some tests to validate how the application works.
 The test methods names are describing their intention by themselves.
-For example, it;s pretty obvious that the next method is validating if a license plate ending in 1 or 2 can/can't be on the road at a pre-defined time:
+For example, it's pretty obvious that the next method is validating if a license plate ending in 1 or 2 can/can't be on the road at a pre-defined time:

 ```java